noluyorAbi/quartzDeployment/content/index.md

 # 💬 Comments

-At the end of each chapter, there is a comment section where I invite open and respectful discussions.
-Please share your thoughts, feedback, and questions there.
-Your contributions help me improve the content and create a vibrant learning community. **To comment as a guest without creating an account, first click `I'd rather post as a guest`, then use a guest name and any gibberish email like `abc@def.com` when posting your comment.** You can also use the image upload function to share complex mathematical equations, diagrams, and other visual aids.
+- Each chapter ends with a comment section for open, [[Comment Policy|respectful discussions]].
+- Readers are encouraged to share thoughts, feedback, and questions to enhance the content and community.
+- **Guest commenting:**
+  - Click `Name` next to the Google icon.
+  - Click `I'd rather post as a guest` to comment without an account.
+  - Use a guest name and a gibberish email (e.g., `abc@def.com`) for posting.
+- Image upload function available for sharing complex equations, diagrams, and visual aids.

-(<a href="#disqus_thread">Leave a comment on the Guestbook!</a>) :
+(<a href="#disqus_thread">Leave a comment on the Guestbook!</a>)

 # 📚 Modules